 What Are Your Goals

 The third point to consider in how often you should eat comes from what you are trying to achieve in the first place.
 Trying to put on weight and trying to lose weight, for example, are two largely contradicting things after all.
 You need to be doing what’s best for you to reach your goal.

 This comes down largely to a combination of the points above.
 You should be eating over your daily maintenance calories to build muscle, and you under to lose weight.
 That’s a given, and this is what we need to think about.

 When you do things differently is when things change.
 If you are exercising in one day, for example, then you should eat more than usual.
 You need extra energy, and you’re going to burn more calories than normal, so you’d cause yourself some issues.
 That goes even deeper when looking at different training styles, like weight training, HIIT training and LISS training, as they all use energy completely differently and need different fuels.
 It’s a complicated topic.

 So what do all of these different things look like, you may be wondering?
 In reality, there are a lot of different ways to mix up your daily diet, and they all have their ups and downs.
 That’s what makes it so hard to suggest a rule size fits all answer.

-One of the most popular does in recent years is without a doubt intermittent fasting, and it does have its merits if it is something that works for you.
-The general premise behind it is that by not eating for long durations, you burn stored fat.
+One of the most popular does in recent years is, without a doubt, intermittent fasting, and it does have its merits if it is something that works for you.
+The general premise is that you burn stored fat by not eating for long durations.
 As a by-product, you spend less time eating during your day, and there is less room to eat bad foods you may be tempted by, making it a double-edged sword.
-That’s the theory
+That’s the theory.